MishaSavchenko/knowledge_base/Controls.md

 | [**Cohen–Coon**](https://en.wikipedia.org/wiki/PID_controller#Cohen%E2%80%93Coon_parameters) | Good process models. | Some math; offline; only good for first-order processes |
 | [**Åström-Hägglund**](https://en.wikipedia.org/wiki/PID_controller#Relay_\(%C3%85str%C3%B6m%E2%80%93H%C3%A4gglund\)_method) | Can be used for auto tuning; amplitude is minimum so this method has lowest process upset | The process itself is inherently oscillatory |

 * Manual tunning
   * Set Ki and Kd to zero
   * Increase Kp until the output of the loop oscillates
-      * Kp should be set to approx half of that value for a “quarter amplitude deacasy type response (\*)
+  * Kp should be set to approx half of that value for a “quarter amplitude deacay type response (\*)
   * Increase Ki until any offset is corrected in sufficient time for the process
 	* Increasing too much may cause instability
   * Increase Kd until the target is reached quickly enough
-        * Toomuch Kd will cause excessive response and overshoot
+	* Too much Kd will cause excessive response and overshoot
   * While some systems accept overshoot some systems do not
 	* In which case an overdqamped closed-loop system is required which will require a Kp setting significantly less than half that of Kp  setting that was causing oscillation
-      *

 | Parameter | Rise time | Overshoot | Settling time | Steady-state error | Stability |
 | :---: | ----- | ----- | ----- | ----- | ----- |